laderast/RBootcamp_old/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:8102f92bcd
 ## A Basic Barplot using `geom_bar()`

-Now that we understand our the categories in our data, we can begin to visualize them using barplots generated with the `geom_bar()` geom.
+Now that we understand what categories exist in our dataset, we can begin to visualize them using barplots generated with the `geom_bar()` geom.

 ```{r}
 ##show a barplot and count by name and fill by animal